 These innovative light strips consist of high-powered SMD LEDs of different size and colours mounted on a super-thin flexible circuit board with an adhesive coating on the rear.
 These strips have many uses from lighting models or to whole layouts.
 They generally do not need any resistors fitting as they are included on the circuit board, and they can be bought to work on 3v, 5v, 12v, 24v and 220v.
 The strips may also work with a dimmer unit.
 Strips can usually be cut into shorter lengths as long as they include a complete circuit, usually in threes.
 We sell some strips that can be separated into individual LEDs.
 These strips are normally 8mm wide but we do have some 5 and 4mm versions available.

 COB or Circuit on board LEDs are very similar to SMD LEDs but they contain a larger clusters of smaller LEDs giving off more light using less power.
 COB chips typically have more than 9 diodes all connected to a single circuit with only two connections.
 This simple circuit design is the reason for the panel like appearance of COB LED lights.
 SMD lights appear like a collection of smaller lights.
+They are available with a solid or flexible backing.
 These COB LEDs are available in different colours and different shapes for different applications.

 LED filament bulbs are sold as replacements for normal filament bulbs, but it is possible to use the filaments in models.
 The LED filament is made up from multiple LEDs connected in series, on or in, flexible or rigid transparent substrate.
 Depending on the original voltage of the bulb you may need to fit resistors inline so the filaments operate correctly.
 Just handle them carefully, as they are fragile and easily broken.